 When we talk about estimation, it is not only meant for an organizational structure analysis but covers human resources as well.
 We should collect feedback from employees of all levels and should understand how they would like to go with this migration idea and what actually they look forward to including.

 There are several reasons why you should migrate to SharePoint 2019.
 It has hybrid cloud search, all the sites are in one place, it allows rapid site development, there are many PowerShell scripts and so on.

 Conduct Proper Capacity Planning

-Estimation on number of users, sites, site collections, database size, geographical needs of organization etc. come into the picture and also consideration of future plans, user and database growth, security and search needs cannot be overlooked.
-This capacity planning will surely lead to hassle free migration.
+Estimation on the number of users, sites, site collections, database size, geographical needs of an organization, etc. come into the picture and also the consideration of future plans, user and database growth, security and search needs cannot be overlooked.
+This capacity planning will surely lead to hassle-free migration.

 Plan for the File Shares

 Quite often, file share folders are a dumping ground though it may not bother you until you plan a migration!
 It turns into total chaos once the migration is scheduled!
 You may want to clean it up well before you go ahead.
 Well, that is the right decision and that is the way it should be!
 First of all, find out whether these contents are required or not.
 If in case, they are not needed, you may discard them.
 But on the other hand, if they are required, then you may have to plan out arranging them well.